igorbpf/Robots/README.md

 # Dependencies

+Python >= 3.4
-pygame 1.9.1
+pygame 1.9.3

 # Flocking

 The flocking folder contains code for the flocking problem (swarm problem).

 There is a nice description of the problem in this wikipedia article: